Mick Jagger

-Early life
+Early life and education

 Michael Philip Jagger was born into a middle-class family in Dartford, Kent, on 26 July 1943.
-His father, Basil Fanshawe "Joe" Jagger, a former gymnast, was a physical education teacher who helped popularise basketball in Britain; his grandfather David Ernest Jagger was also a teacher.
-His mother, Eva Ensley Mary (née Scutts), born in Sydney, Australia, of English descent, was a hairdresser and an active member of the Conservative Party.
-Jagger's younger brother, Chris (born 19 December 1947), is also a musician; the two have performed together.
+His father, Basil Fanshawe "Joe" Jagger, was a gymnast and physical education teacher who helped popularise basketball in Britain.
+His paternal grandfather, David Ernest Jagger, was also a teacher.
+His mother, Eva Ensley Mary (née Scutts), born in Sydney of English descent, was a hairdresser who was politically active in the Conservative Party in the United Kingdom.
+His parents were married in 1940 at Holy Trinity Church in Dartford.
+Jagger's younger brother, Chris (born 19 December 1947), is also a musician, and the two have performed together.

-Although brought up to follow his father's career path, Jagger said in According to the Rolling Stones.
-"I always sang as a child.
+Although he was encouraged to follow his father's career path growing up, Jagger has said, "I always sang as a child.
 I was one of those kids who just liked to sing.
 Some kids sing in choirs; others like to show off in front of the mirror.
 I was in the church choir and I also loved listening to singers on the radio—the BBC or Radio Luxembourg—or watching them on TV and in the movies."

-In September 1950, Keith Richards and Jagger were classmates at Wentworth Primary School, Dartford, before the Jagger family's 1954 move to Wilmington, Kent.
-The same year he passed the eleven-plus examination and attended Dartford Grammar School, which now has the Mick Jagger Centre performing arts venue within the school site.
+In September 1950, Keith Richards and Jagger first met as classmates at Wentworth Primary School in Dartford, prior to the Jagger family's 1954 move to Wilmington, Kent.
+The same year he passed the eleven-plus examination and attended Dartford Grammar School, which now has the Mick Jagger Centre performing arts venue.
 Jagger and Richards lost contact with each other when they went to different schools.